 The D project is a UK dance company based in the North East that works to engage and inspire young people.
 We are providers of quality dance projects in education and the community, through teaching, performances and events.

-The D Project makes work that ignites something inside of people, inspiring them to explore their own identity and the world around them.
+The D Project makes work that provides purposeful escapism, transporting the audience into a different space, encompassing them within the performers world, story and journey through movement and multi sensory design.
+Inspiring audiences to explore their own identity and the world around them.

 The company have been contributing to strategic dance work across the Tees Valley and North East for over 10 years, enabling new experiences, creating accessible work; developing and inspiring young people through dance.

-The D Project works with education and arts organisations across the North East to make and tour inspiring dance productions and engagement sessions.
-The company also works in partnership with Darlington Hippodrome to deliver their Youth Dance classes also our Foundation Programme for gifted and talented aspiring dancers.
+The D Project works with education and arts organisations across the North East to make and tour dance productions and engagement sessions.

 Debbie graduated from The University of Northumbria after studying BA Hons in Dance: Choreography at Dance City, Newcastle.
 She went on to train at Bodyworks Company Dance Studios in Cambridge.
 This lead to various performance choreography and teaching work around the country in both contemporary and commercial settings and has been part of several dance projects in South Africa.
 Debbie has been associate artist for Arc, Stockton, taken part in NEAD (North East Artist Development) scheme and has received early stage commission from Dance City for HEDGE.
 She also teaches at Newcastle's Dance City Training Academy and leads youth dance groups at Darlington Hippodrome.